rspamd/rspamd.com/doc/modules/greylisting.md

 <img class="img-responsive" width="75%" src="{{ site.baseurl }}/img/greylisting.png">

-This module produces `soft reject` action on greylisting which **SHOULD** be treated as temporary rejection by MTA.
-Rmilter can recognize this action.
+This module produces `soft reject` action on greylisting which **SHOULD** be treated as temporary rejection by MTA (usually via Milter interface).
 Exim can recognise it with configuration - refer to the [integration guide]({{ site.baseurl }}/doc/integration.html#integration-with-exim-mta) for details.
 Haraka supports it from v2.9.0.

 ## Module configuration